How to Use Smith Mountain Lake Channel Markers (2026)

-This site contains affiliate links.
+This page may contain affiliate links.
 If you click and purchase, we may earn a small commission at no extra cost to you.
 Read our full disclosure policy.

-Navigating Smith Mountain Lake isn’t just about operating the boat—it’s about understanding the lake’s comprehensive channel marker system.
+Navigating Smith Mountain Lake isn’t just about operating the boat.
+It requires an understanding of the lake’s comprehensive channel marking system.

-This thoughtfully designed network guides boaters along the Roanoke and Blackwater River channels and through major creeks like Craddock, Witcher, Walton, Gills, Bull Run, Little Bull Run, Lynville and Beaverdam, ensuring safe and confident exploration across SML’s scenic waters.
+This thoughtfully-designed network guides boaters along the Roanoke and Blackwater River channels and through major creeks like Craddock, Witcher, Walton, Gills, Bull Run, Little Bull Run, Lynville, Grimes and Beaverdam, helping ensure safe and confident exploration of SML’s scenic waters.

-In contrast, square odd-numbered GREEN or BLACK ON GREEN markers should be kept to your LEFT (port) side when heading up-river.
-These markers have flashing green lights after sunset or in low visibility.
+In contrast, square odd-numbered GREEN markers should be kept to your LEFT (port) side when heading up-river.
+These markers flash green lights after sunset and in other periods of low visibility.

 Marker #1 for each channel is closest to the dam, with numbers increasing sequentially as you move upstream.
-Note that on the Blackwater River, B25, B23 and B21A are actually found a bit upriver from B26, B24 and B22 respectively.
-Additionally, some locations may skip numbers: for instance, there’s no R10 between R12 and R8.
+Note that on the Blackwater River, B25, B23 and B21A are currently found a bit upriver from B26, B24 and B22 respectively (though this is scheduled to be “fixed” in the near future).

-To improve safety and align with U.S. Coast Guard regulations, new Preferred Channel Markers have been installed at three channel junctions.
-The top color on these markers indicates which side to pass to stay on the main channel.
-Lights will match the top color and flash in a 2-pause-1 pattern.
+To improve safety and align with U.S. Coast Guard regulations, new Preferred Channel markers (also called Channel Junction markers) have been installed at three locations where a secondary channel branches off the main channel.

 Louse Creek/Roanoke River (behind Vista Pointe)

-A green-over-red marker labeled LO has been added.
-To stay on the main Roanoke channel (upstream), leave it to your left.
-Heading into Louse Creek (Hardy Ford direction), leave it to your right.
+A green-over-red square marker labeled LO has been added here.
+To continue along the main Roanoke channel traveling upstream, leave it to your left.
+Heading into Louse Creek (toward SM Dock marina), leave it to your right.

 Lynville Creek/Roanoke River